About the Journal

 Stages of the Review Process

-- Manuscript submitted
+Manuscript submitted

-- Assignment of an internal editor
+Assignment of an internal editor

-The Co-Editors in chief assign the paper to an internal editor among the members of the Editorial Board to handle the submission.
+The Co-editors-in-chief assign the paper to an internal editor among the members of the Editorial Board to handle the submission.

-- Under review
+Under review

-- Required reviews complete
+Required reviews complete

-All assigned reviewers have submitted comments.
+All assigned reviewers have submitted their comments.

-- Decision in process
+Decision in process

 Publication Frequency